 Early on I experimented with some custom window clings I printed.
-I also made a post a few years back about the so-so success we were having stopping the deaths.
-The downside to the window clings were that ink eventually faded or if it got damp it would run.
+I also made a post a few years back about the so-so success we had stopping the deaths.
+The downside to the window clings were that the ink eventually faded from sunlight or ran from dampness.
 I needed a better sticky option and that is when I discovered Rabbitgoo.

-Rabbitgoo is sold in rolls and marketed as a way to create privacy: think front doors and bathroom windows.
-It’s a pretty sturdy stuff and handles being removed and put back in place well.
+Rabbitgoo is sold in rolls and marketed as a way to create privacy (think front doors and bathroom windows).
+It’s pretty sturdy stuff and handles being removed and put back in place well.
 Best of all, it can be easily cut.

 Enter my Cricut.
 I made some simple stencils of bird silhouettes.
 Then I loaded some of the plastic onto a mat and let my Cricut do the rest.